draperlab/xdatalogger/README.md

 ```

 ## Workflow States
 The following list contains the 7 workflow states we are interested in monitoring.
 Within each workflow state there are a set of actions we anticipate the users doing.
-Developers are welcome to create more if they are not able to find an action within this list that does not correspond to an action they wish to record.
+Developers are welcome to create more if the action they wish to record is not in this list.

 0. **WF_OTHER** - The action does not correspond to any workflow state.
 Please contact Draper for guidance.
 1. **WF_DEFINE** - define_hypothesis